Using Theory X and Theory Y to Pick the Best Management Style

 In Theory Y management style, people gain self-worth from doing meaningful work.
 If the work is fulfilling, the employees will do a good job because it’s important to them.

 You can see how these two theories can conflict and yet have a lot of crossovers.
 It’s possible to have both situations true for a manager, depending on the job and the person.
 Some people are lazy and some are motivated by the desire to do a good job.
-The question is, how can you, as a manager or HR manager, use these theories to make your company a better place to work?
+The question is, how can you, as a line manager or HR manager, use these theories to make your company a better place to work?

 What Type of Work Do You Do?

 Many screaming and frustrated managers agree with this concept.
-Seriously, how many times do you have to tell your employees to get off their phones and back to work?
+Seriously, how many times do you really have to tell your employees to get off their phones and back to work?

 Change the Value Proposition to Gain Employee Commitment